Extending and Applying Automated HERMES Software Publication Workflows: Preliminary evaluation

 To achieve this, we followed our own tutorial to publish \texttt{hermes} version 0.8.1b1 on Zenodo\footnote{\href{https://zenodo.org}{https://zenodo.org}}, an instance of the InvenioRDM repository software~\cite{TheInvenioRDMteam} that is supported by HERMES as a publication target.
 As collaborative development of \texttt{hermes} is using GitHub, we implemented the HERMES workflow using GitHub Actions.

-The respective HERMES workflow made use of the optional curation step (see~\autoref{subsec:tool}), in which the processed metadata was made available before publication in a pull request\footnote{\href{https://github.com/softwarepub/hermes/pull/267}{https://github.com/softwarepub/hermes/pull/267}} against the source code repository from which the software was being published.
+The respective HERMES workflow made use of the optional curation phase (see~\autoref{subsec:tool}), in which the processed metadata was made available before publication in a pull request\footnote{\href{https://github.com/softwarepub/hermes/pull/267}{https://github.com/softwarepub/hermes/pull/267}} against the source code repository from which the software was being published.
 Once the pull request was accepted, the publication process continued as expected, successfully publishing \texttt{hermes} via HERMES~\cite{hermes_0_8_1b1}.
-This successful dogfooding experiment provides positive preliminary evidence towards answering Q1 and Q2, while in the process also providing preliminary evidence towards answering Q2.1 as described in the following.
+This successful dogfooding experiment provides positive preliminary evidence towards answering \qref{rq-concept-implementation}, while in the process also providing preliminary evidence towards \qref{rq-improvement} as described in the following.

 The applied GitHub Action template provided in our documentation automates publication using a prescribed process.
 If you follow the template closely, the publication process works out-of-the-box.
 However, any specific requirements on the publication workflow require that the template is adapted, which in turn requires an understanding of how the workflow configuration works.